yomidevs/yomitan/README.md

     also not be accepting pull request containing this functionality, as I will ultimately be the one maintaining your code.

-*   **When are you going to add support for [EPWING](https://ja.wikipedia.org/wiki/EPWING) J-J dictionaries?**

-    This is a long-term goal, and I do not yet have a timeline for this feature.
-That being said, I believe that I have figured out how to make this work in the restrictive Chrome extension environment, and mostly have to develop a new tool to support extraction of data from this format.

 ## Screenshots ##

 [![Term definitions](https://foosoft.net/projects/yomichan-chrome/img/term-thumb.png)](https://foosoft.net/projects/yomichan-chrome/img/term.png)